danielrriggs/danielrriggs.github.io/content/Borderline Personality Disorder.md

 aliases:
   - BPD
 ---
-When a person don't have an internal sense of self which means that the way that they feel about themselves is entirely determined by how they're treated by other people.
+This is a [[Personality Disorder]] that has to do with having [[Trauma]] early in life.
+Something about the nature of the [[Trauma]] makes it so that they evolve having a sense of [[Nature of Self|self]] that is very unstable.
+They don't realize that they have an internal stable sense of [[Nature of Self|self]] that is independent from the way the world treats them.
+The way that they feel about themselves is entirely determined by how they're treated by other people.